Rust for Scientific Software Development

 Conclusion

 If experimentation or prototyping are your goals, use Python.
-If reducing maintenance burden, or increasing speed are you goals use Rust.
+If reducing maintenance burden, or increasing speed are your goals, use Rust.
 Some may argue that building with stone is better than building with plywood, but a good architect knows when and how to use both.